lauarango/SAA-C03-AWS-exam-notes/AWS-Containerized-App-With-ECR.md

 - Create a Docker Image

-- Push that image to a ECR repository
+- Push that image to an ECR repository

 - Deploy an application using Amazon ECS and Amazon Fargate